Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 Small shower storage ideas might not be the most exciting aspect of bathroom design, but it's one of the most important.
 And recessed shelving is a chic way to add storage without protruding into the room and adding too much visual bulk.

-'Avoid a floor of toiletries or an overcrowded caddy by installing a recessed shower shelf,' explains Interior Fox's Jen and Mar.
-'It’s a practical and streamlined way to add storage space, without taking away elbow room.
-Make a feature out of the area by using a colored trim that contrasts against the wall tiles.'
+"Avoid a floor of toiletries or an overcrowded caddy by installing a recessed shower shelf," explains Interior Fox's Jen and Mar.
+"It’s a practical and streamlined way to add storage space, without taking away elbow room.
+Make a feature out of the area using a colored trim that contrasts against the wall tiles."

 Interior designer Irene Gunter agrees.
-'Clutter can make a small bathroom look even smaller,' she says.
-'Keep yours organized by incorporating a recessed shower niche into your design.
+"Clutter can make a small bathroom look even smaller," she says.
+"Keep yours organized by incorporating a recessed shower niche into your design.
 It’s a good way to add storage that doesn’t take up elbow room in the shower.
-Make a feature of the niche with tiles that strike a contrast with your wall tiles.'
+Make a feature of the niche with tiles that contrast your wall tiles."

 (Image credit: James Merrell)

-Bathroom wall paneling ideas can be a really easy way to create height – they can draw the eye upwards and add an elegant airy feel.
-This small bathroom has relatively low ceilings, hence squeezing in a compact tub rather than going for a shower, but the vertical lines of the subtle paneling allude to there being more height.
+Bathroom wall paneling ideas can be a really easy way to create height — they can draw the eye upwards and add an elegant airy feel.
+This small bathroom has relatively low ceilings, hence squeezing in a compact tub rather than going for a shower was a better idea, but the vertical lines of the subtle paneling allude to there being more height.

-Sam Bramley, a color specialist at Lick Paints, also suggests 'tiling or paneling your walls to dado height and then wallpapering above.
-This adds a sense of space and draws the eyes up to your wallpaper.
-It also allows the wallpaper to stand back from the hardworking areas, taking center stage.'
+Sam Bramley of Lick also suggests "tiling or paneling your walls to dado height and then wallpapering above.
+This adds a sense of space and draws the eye up to your wallpaper.
+It also allows the wallpaper to stand back from the hardworking areas, taking center stage."

-Small bathroom lighting is key to making the space feel inviting, making sure it functions efficiently and doesn't feel tiny or boxy.
-As with any good lighting scheme we'd suggest covering the three main types – accent, ambient, and task.
+Small bathroom lighting is key to making a space feel inviting; ensuring it functions efficiently and doesn't feel tiny or boxy.
+As with any good lighting scheme we'd suggest covering the three main types: accent, ambient, and task.
 You want something stronger like spotlights or wall lights around the vanity area, and then keep it soft and diffused throughout the rest of the room.
-And get decorative – lighting can double up as decor in a small bathroom so consider bathroom pendant lighting or statement wall lights that add more than function to the room.
+And get decorative; lighting can double up as decor in a small bathroom so consider bathroom pendant lighting or statement wall lights that add more than function to the room.

 Natural light can be a game-changer in a small space so really maximize that by keeping your window treatments simple and window ledges free from clutter.
-'There’s nothing like natural light to make a space lighter, brighter, and give the feeling of more space.
-If your small bathroom doesn’t have wall space for a window, install a skylight instead.' suggests Irene Gunter.
+"There’s nothing like natural light to make a space lighter, brighter, and give the feeling of more space.
+If your small bathroom doesn’t have wall space for a window, install a skylight instead," suggests Irene.

 (Image credit: Olga Hanono)

-How fabulous is this powder room designed by Olga Hanono?
-So bold and intriguing for such a small space – we have always thought that powder rooms are spaces that should surprise and feel decidedly different from the decor throughout the rest of the home.
+How fabulous is this bathroom, designed by Olga Hanono?
+So bold and intriguing for such a small space; we have always thought that powder rooms are spaces that should surprise and feel decidedly different from the decor throughout the rest of the home.
 And of course, stripes are doing what they were made to and making this small space feel so much larger.

 (Image credit: David Hartz)

-There's a lot to be said for simplicity in a small bathroom, as this space designed by J.Patryce Design demonstrates.
-The clean lines of the room – from the vanity and mirror, right down to the chic matte black taps and the stipes of the floor tiles.
-The whole space feels bright, lighting, and calming thanks to this small bathroom flooring idea.
+There's a lot to be said for simple, small minimalist bathrooms, as this space designed by J.Patryce Design demonstrates.
+The clean lines of the room - from the vanity and mirror, right down to the chic matte black taps and the stipes of the floor tiles - make the space feel bright and calming.

-'For this project, we were aiming for clean, simple, and somewhat budget-friendly,' explains Joan Enger founder of J.Patryce Design.
-'We splurged on the custom vanity painted in a deep, matte finish and used economical floor tile installed in a clever pattern to make it less ordinary.
-The end result… a chic, timeless look.'
+"For this project, we were aiming for clean, simple, and somewhat budget-friendly," explains Joan Enger founder of J.Patryce Design.
+"We splurged on the custom vanity painted in a deep, matte finish and used economical floor tile installed in a clever pattern to make it less ordinary.
+The result… a chic, timeless look."

 Design Editor